-- Demonstrate payment of the Real Living Wage to employees and details of plans to pay their contractors a living wage, as set out by the Living Wage Foundation. - Ensure that all staff have an entitlement to sick pay, with provision in place for any staff who do not meet the earnings threshold for statutory sick pay - Provide sick pay from day one of absence - Pay staff who are off sick a replacement income of 100% of their usual earnings for as long as possible
+- Demonstrate payment of the Real Living Wage to employees and details of plans to pay their contractors a living wage, as set out by the Living Wage Foundation. - Where an employer has more than 100 employees, gender and ethnicity pay gap reporting and where appropriate action planning should be undertaken. - Ensure that all staff have an entitlement to sick pay, with provision in place for any staff who do not meet the earnings threshold for statutory sick pay - Provide sick pay from day one of absence - Pay staff who are off sick a replacement income of 100% of their usual earnings for as long as possible - Develop an appropriate income replacement policy for staff who are required to spend time away from work to care for a sick dependent or close relative.

-() A decision may only be delayed beyond the required 28 days when the necessary arrangements (e.g. recruiting new staff) cannot be put in place to allow a positive decision to be made within this timeframe.
+(\) A decision may only be delayed beyond the required 28 days when the necessary arrangements (e.g. recruiting new staff) cannot be put in place to allow a positive decision to be made within this timeframe.
 The decision will only be delayed with the knowledge and consent of the member of staff, and they will be regularly updated on progress.